Spiritual assistance in prisons, healthcare facilities and the army

 P-index (States)

-4. The last cluster (cluster G) considers the existence of two rights: the right to abstain from duty on religious holidays (limited to members of the military personnel) and the right to have food not prohibited by one's religion (limited to inmates).
+Cluster G. The last cluster considers the existence of two rights: the right to abstain from duty on religious holidays (limited to members of the military personnel) and the right to have food not prohibited by one's religion (limited to inmates).
 The first right is guaranteed to a particularly large number of RBMs in Romania, Poland, and Hungary.
 The possibility of receiving food not forbidden by one's religion is recognized in all countries, if this is possible and does not constitute an excessive burden for prisons.

 With regard to chapels, increasing the number of "multi-faith spaces" seems to be the best approach.
 This path could have the additional advantage of stimulating interreligious dialogue.